pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2021-02-23" />

 **Issue:** This plugin works on the platform but might not perform the function that users expect.
-IPs banned using WP-Ban will return a [200-level](/metrics#available-metrics) response code which does count towards Site Visits.
+WP-Ban returns a [200-level](/metrics#available-metrics) response code to banned IPs.
+These responses are cached and count towards Site Visits.

+**Solution:** See the doc on how to [Investigate and Remedy Traffic Events](/optimize-site-traffic) for alternative methods.

 ___